AC-002.04 – Net ID Account Management

 The NetID user is responsible for abiding by all policies and procedures of the University as well as applicable laws and regulations.

-Information Technology Services Systems Administrator is responsible for establishing sponsored NetIDs.
+Information Technology Identity and Access Management Team is responsible for establishing sponsored NetIDs.

 Practice

-1. Student NetIDs and credentials are created when students are accepted to the UTHSC unless the individual previously has been issued a University of Tennessee NetID.
-Student credentials will be expired if a student has not registered for one year.
+1. Student NetIDs and credentials are created when students are accepted to the UT Health Science Center unless the individual previously has been issued a University of Tennessee NetID.
+Student credentials will expire if a student has not registered for one year.

 2. Faculty and Staff NetIDs and credentials are created at the commencement of employment at the University of Tennessee.

-3. Even though the association between an individual and a NetID survives enrollment or employment, access to systems and applications with a NetID and the use of the credentials will be disabled as appropriate.
+3. Even though the association between an individual and a NetID survives enrollment or employment, access to systems and applications with a NetID and the use of the credentials will be disabled.

-4. Faculty and Staff credentials are disabled 30 days after termination of employment, unless an active status is maintained at the University of Tennessee.
+4. Faculty and Staff credentials are disabled 30 days after termination of employment.
+To maintain an active status after termination, the user must either be rehired, sponsored, or a Friend of the university.

-5. UTHSC supervisors, business managers, and department heads may sponsor NetID accounts for official guests with a relationship to the University of Tennessee.
+5. UT Health Science Center supervisors, business managers, and department heads may sponsor NetID accounts for official guests with a relationship to the University of Tennessee.

 1. Human Resources (HR) approves all requests for a Sponsored NetID.

-3. If HR approves the sponsorship, they will initiate a request for NetID creation to ITS.
-NOTE: Based on the nature and duration of the person’s work, HR may notify the sponsor that the sponsoree will have to be entered into IRIS with the status of Friend instead of being sponsored.
+3. If HR approves the sponsorship, they will initiate a request for NetID creation to Information Technology Services (ITS).
+NOTE: Based on the nature and duration of the person’s work, HR may notify the sponsor that the individual being sponsored will have to be entered into IRIS with the status of Friend instead of being sponsored.

-4. Sponsored NetIDs should only be granted to individuals who are affiliated with the University in a position to help support UTHSC’s mission and achieve the goals of the University
+4. Sponsored NetIDs should only be granted to individuals affiliated with the University in a position to help support UT Health Science Center’s mission and achieve the goals of the University.

 5. Sponsored NetIDs must be renewed annually.